Keyboard shortcuts

 So, how does that correspond to Go?

-So, how can we create our API?
+So, how can you create an API?

 But, why create APIs at all?